 The full form of FIR is the First Information Report.
 FIR is a document containing the essential details committed by a criminal offence.
 It should be observed that FIR is not conclusive evidence of a crime committed by an individual.
-FIR is the start point for an investigative process for a specific crime.
+FIR is the starting point for an investigative process for a specific crime.

 - FIR file name

-- Name of the victim, or name of the person making the complaint
+- Name of the victim or name of the person making the complaint.

 - Offence description